DanielKinsman/kessler-chaos/readme.md

 How it works
 ------------

 Adds random debris cloud encounters when flying.
-Both the likelyhood of encountering a debris cloud and its severity depend on how much normal debris you have floating around in the sphere of influence.
+The likelyhood of encountering a debris cloud depends on:

+* how much "normal" debris you have floating around the sphere of influence (up to a max of 250)
+* your altitude (more the lower you are, but none below atmosphere/terrain)
+* how much time has elapsed since the last debris cloud encounter

+Debris clouds are also more intense depending on the amount of "normal" debris in the SOI.
 This should give you an incentive to keep space clean (or not depending on your proclivities).

 Upcoming feature wishlist
 -------------------------